 Earlier, we posted about FileZilla Client, a free FTP client for Windows, which can be used to access your FTP server and transfer files on it.
 We also saw how we could use NotePad++, a Notepad alternative for Windows, to access the FTP server.
-In this post we are going to discuss how to access FTP using command prompt.
+In this post, we are going to discuss how to access FTP using the command prompt.

-The Windows command prompt allows accessing server using FTP through its FTP command.
-As soon as you establish connection to your server you can transfer files from your PC and also can download from it, simply by using commands.
+The Windows command prompt allows accessing the server using FTP through its FTP command.
+As soon as you establish a connection to your server you can transfer files from your PC and also can download from it, simply by using commands.
 I will also list some of the FTP commands that will be helpful throughout.

 Access FTP Server using Command Prompt

 Here are the steps which will show you how to use FTP from the Command Prompt:

-Step1: Launch command prompt and move to the directory where all your files are located.
+Step1: Launch the command prompt and move to the directory where all your files are located.
 Because this is the place from which you can move your files to server and download it on the same folder

 Step2: Enter the command